Scratch2033YT/JPT-Jailbreak-ChatGPT/README.md

 I'm not responsible any kind of damage the code make.
 Please prioties safety the OpenAI TOS and Policy.
 # Thanks for downloading!
+V2 Is out Wohoo!
+Well, You now have System-level priviledges...
+ChatGPT: {Accidentally Replaced the core guidelines with it}